oracle/terraform-provider-oci/website/docs/r/identity_dynamic_group.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the tenancy containing the group.
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description you assign to the group.
 Does not have to be unique, and it's changeable.
+* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `id` - The OCID of the group.
 * `inactive_state` - The detailed status of INACTIVE lifecycleState.
 * `matching_rule` - A rule string that defines which instance certificates will be matched.
 For syntax, see [Managing Dynamic Groups](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingdynamicgroups.htm).